 Your Board-Certified Patient Advocate, and I’ll be by your side through your healthcare journey.
-If you or a loved one are battling an illness and need answers and support as you navigate our complex healthcare system, I am here to bring peace of mind through advocacy, education, support, and inspiration.
+If you or a loved one are battling an illness and need support as you navigate our complex healthcare system, I am here to bring peace of mind through advocacy, education, support, and inspiration.
 We’re in this together, and you’re never alone.

 Unfortunately, my own experiences with chronic illness have taught me how frustrating and challenging it can be to get the care you need.
 While my unpredictable healthcare needs ripped my dreams from underneath me of becoming a teacher, I became extremely passionate about education.

-Through my experience with a traumatic pregnancy, birth, and a NICU stay with my daughter, I was ready to help others like you with patient advocacy.
+Through my experience with a traumatic pregnancy, birth, and a NICU stay with my daughter, I was empowered to help others like you with patient advocacy.
 It inspired me to become a birth doula and cofound a 501C3 childbirth advocacy organization over a decade ago.

 Although I couldn’t teach as I originally planned, I am grateful to impact others on similar healthcare journeys.
 My experiences led me to start a local support group, Tri-State EDS, in 2015 that has accumulated nearly three hundred members to date.